KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 Assuming that the dependencies are installed, the following steps are:

-1. Add the `TrilinosApplication` to the list of applications to compile in the building script for Kratos, as described in the [install instructions](https://github.com/KratosMultiphysics/Kratos/blob/master/INSTALL.md#adding-applications).
+1. Add the `TrilinosApplication` to the list of applications to be compiled in the building script for Kratos, as described in the [install instructions](https://github.com/KratosMultiphysics/Kratos/blob/master/INSTALL.md#adding-applications).
 ```bash
 export KRATOS_APPLICATIONS=